Streetwise/streetwise-app/README.md

 FLASK_DEBUG = 1
 ```

-Prepare your database using the Flask Migrate upgrade command:
+Prepare your database using Flask Alembic commands:

-`flask db upgrade`
+`./manage.py init`

 Grab a copy of the image database:

 `cd data && ./get_data.sh`

-Import the image files from the `ch_data.csv` file in the `data` folder:
+Import the image files, e.g. from a test file in the `data` folder (where there is also a `get_data` script to get the complete dataset):

-`./manage.py images`
+`./manage.py images --src data/ch_data_test.csv`

 ### Dependency management